ABDE777/ABDE777/README.md

 ## 💭 Developer Philosophy

-> "Clean code is not just about making it work - it's about making it right for the next developer who touches it."
+> "Clean code is not just about making it work - it's about making it maintainable for the next developer who touches it.
+> Great software is built through collaboration, iteration, and constant learning."

 ---